The Cosmic Linear Anisotropy Solving System (CLASS) IV: Efficient implementation of non-cold relics: Massive neutrino perturbations

 Note that higher accuracy is needed for integrating background quantities (density, pressure, etc.) than perturbed quantities (the $\Psi_l$'s).
 On the other hand, the code spends a negligible time in the computation of the former, while reducing the number of sampling points for perturbations is crucial for reducing the total computing time.
 Hence, \CLASS{} calls the quadrature optimisation algorithm twice for each NCDM species, with two different accuracy parameters.
 The background tolerance is set to a smaller value leading to a finer sampling.

-We conclude this section by noticing that this whole process sounds very sophisticated, but requires a negligible computing time in \CLASS{}.
+The process of finding the optimal roots and weights is quite involved, but it requires a negligible computing time in \CLASS{}.
 What really matters is to reduce the number of discrete momenta in the perturbation equations, and this is indeed accomplished thanks to the previous steps (as we shall see in Sec.~\ref{exemples}).